This information is aimed at parents with children, who in September 2015:

 Parents are advised to read all the information about the Secondary Admissions process below before making any application.
 This information, which includes a number of frequently asked questions, is intended to help parents make an informed decision about which school they wish their child to attend and how to apply for a place.

-The previous year’s guide is also available to download for your reference below; however information in this guide may have been amended and you are also advised to check the Admission Guide for the 2014-15 academic year when available.
+The previous year’s guide is also available to download for your reference below; however information in this guide may have been amended and you are also advised to check the Admission Guide for the 2015-16 academic year.

 These are shown in a series of maps blow.
 If you are unsure of the catchment area your address falls within, you can contact the Schools Admissions Team.